May 2, Tuesday, Day 22, MM 685; Jekyll Island, FL

 We made it to Georgia today without breaking anything on the way – yea!
 It was a sunny day with much less wind making handling the boat less stressful.

-We couldn’t leave the Amelia Island Marina until around 1pm – we need to wait for the tide to rise due to shallow areas in the marina.
+We couldn’t leave the Amelia Island Marina until around 1pm – we needed to wait for the tide to rise due to shallow areas in the marina.
 Dirk did a great job taking our big boat down the little channel you see in the picture below.

 We traveled north past the town of Fernandina that we visited by car yesterday and saw numerous shrimp boats on the way.
 We will be missing their annual Shrimp Festival next weekend which is probably just as well because there will be huge crowds.
 But if you like shrimp and big fairs, put it on your to do list for someday.
 There were also more wrecked and abandoned boats as a result of last year’s hurricane Matthew to be seen.